How to: Set up AWS PrivateLink

 Accept the Endpoint Connection From Unqork (In AWS)

-1. In AWS, go to Endpoint Services and select the endpoint you created in the Configure the VPC Endpoint Service and NLB section.
+2. Select the endpoint you created in the Configure the VPC Endpoint Service and NLB section of this article.

 Creating a Service Using AWS PrivateLink in Services Administration (In Unqork)